-In the Standard, a contingency can be defined: “as an existing condition involving uncertainty as to possible gain or loss to an enterprise that will ultimately be resolved when one or more future events occur or fail to occur.”
+In the Standard, a contingency is defined as “an existing condition involving uncertainty as to possible gain or loss to an enterprise that will ultimately be resolved when one or more future events occur or fail to occur.”

 If both dates fall within a fiscal year, the accountant faces no serious problem in incorporating the event and its effects in the statements.

 First, there must be an assessment of the likelihood that the determination date will reveal that there was a material effect.
 Second, the amount of that effect must be estimated.

 Uncertainty About Effect

 Thus, for example, it might be known that an employee was injured in an industrial accident, but it would be uncertain as to whether the employer would be deemed responsible for payments to the employee.

 If it is anticipated that the effect is a gain for the company, the only disclosure allowed under GAAP is a note to the statements.
-This type of disclosure would be provided, for example, by a company that had tentatively settled litigation:
+This type of disclosure would be provided, for example, by a company that had tentatively settled litigation.

-The company anticipates settling the suit that it had filed against the XYZ Corporation for patent infringement.
+Suppose that a company anticipates settling the suit that it had filed against the XYZ Corporation for patent infringement.
 It is expected that the final settlement will result in cash payments of $5,000,000 in 20×1 and $2,500,000 in 20×2 and 20×3.

 The loss can result in the impairment of an asset (such as bad debt losses on receivables) or the creation of a liability (such as guaranteeing the loans of a subsidiary company).

 Uncertainty About Amount

 For example, warranty liabilities related to established products typically involve reasonably estimable amounts, but those related to newly created products may not be estimable.

 There are six categories of contingencies in accordance with the uncertainties about confirmation and amount.
 GAAP established requirements for the type of disclosure to be used for each.

-Following example presents the categories in a matrix that also shows the form of disclosure.
+This example presents the categories in a matrix that also shows the form of disclosure.
 The following paragraphs discuss the general categories in more detail.

-Certainty of amount
+Certainty of Amount

 |Reasonably estimable||Not reasonably estimable|

-|Likelihood of confirmation||Reasonably possible||mandatory note||Mandatory note|
+|Likelihood of confirmation||Reasonably possible||Mandatory note||Mandatory note|

 |Remote||Optional note||Optional note|